FarronF/limerick-council-meetings/meetings/2024/07/09-Monthly Meeting of Municipal District of Adare-Rathkeale/Draft Minutes - Meeting of Municipal District of Adare-Rathkeale - 14th May 2024.md

 regarding the proposed upgrade works and completion date of same which had been

-circulated in the Askeaton area.---
+circulated in the Askeaton area.
+---
 2

 **2.**